cysaintsavage/StreamHub/README.md

-# StreamHub - IPTV Dashboard
+# zynstream - CHRIS Dashboard

 A free, open-source IPTV dashboard for streaming live TV channels, browsing community playlists, and watching sports — all in one place.